UK expected to recognise Palestinian state

 The World Service had an undercover reporter infiltrate and secretly film the network that one of the leaders said was being funded by Moscow.

-Moldova, a country of 2.4 million on the edge of Europe, now the ruling party are facing a coalition of pro-Russian parties who want Moldova to stay out of the EU in the general election.
+A country of 2.4 million on the edge of Europe.
+Now, the ruling party are facing a coalition of pro-Russian parties who want Moldova to stay out of the EU in the general election.

 A Moldovan oligarch called Ilan Shaw, who can be heard here in a political broadcast on Telegram, is offering payments to people who protest against the pro-EU government.

-He is currently in Russia, having fled house arrest just before he was convicted of playing a key role in Moldova's biggest ever bank fraud.
+He is currently in Russia, having fled house arrests just before he was convicted of playing a key role in Moldova's biggest ever bank fraud.

 Moldova's most senior police officer, Viarel Chernatsianu, says this illegal election interference is set to get worse.